 The two-semester assessment level provides you with basic knowledge for your further Bachelor's studies in business and economics, and informatics respectively.
 In addition, basic knowledge in mathematics and statistics is covered.

 The assessment level is intended to help students orient and determine whether the program corresponds to their expectations and aptitudes.

 The assessment level begins in the fall semester and usually lasts two semesters.
-A total of 60 ECTS credits must be earned; a maximum of 6 failed attempts is permitted.
+A total of 60 ECTS credits must be earned; a maximum of one repeat option per module is permitted.
 Below you can find an overview of modules that you have to cover, depending on whether you study business and economics or informatics.

 Modules are courses offered by lecturers in a certain semester.
 ECTS credits are earned by successfully completing modules.
 Registering for and dropping modules and thereby examinations is done directly via the module booking tool.

 Students who have earned less than 45 ECTS credits of the assessment level are not yet allowed to book modules of the advanced level or their minor study program.